Business is good, why rock the boat?

 Another glaringly obvious visual cue was the amount of agencies relying on a sans-serif logo and the type set in the same font.
 I get the argument the work should do the talking but are agencies not practising what they preach?

 There has also been more of a trend towards one font for a website and sometimes two.
 The challenge was to use three not only to demonstrate a level of skill to do it in a way that compliments each other but also purposefully to give flexibility when styling articles that have been planned for a content marketing strategy where breaking up blocks of text is key to keep a reader engaged.
+Having a bespoke content management system for our website compliments our content strategy allowing us to be very tailored in how we write the code not only to style but for being found on Google with search marketing.

 This is where we developed the message ‘Rise above the noise’.
 We help you stand out over and above the poor design that is being pumped out all over the internet.
+Core brand messages can condense what you do and make your intent clear.

 Why do we do it?
 Our mission is ‘To inspire and encourage people to embrace the power of design and create their own future.’